-1. In the construction of these presents the following words and expressions shall mean and include (unless such meaning shall be inconsistent with the context) as follows "The Governor of New Zealand" means the Governor for the time being of that Colony and includes also the Governor of New South Wales" means the Governor for the time being of that Colony "The Governors" mean the Governor of New Zealand and the Governor of New South Wales "The Company" means the said Company of the third part their successors and assigns "The said cable" means the cable hereinafter contracted to be laid and any cable or cables which may be laid in substitution thereof or in addition thereto.
-And whenever it is hereinafter agreed that the Governors shall do any act the meaning is hereby declared to be that the Governor of New Zealand shall be required to do such act so far as such act ought to be done in or in respect of or in relation to New Zealand and the Governor of New South Wales shall be required to do such act so far as such act ought to be done in or in respect of or in relation to New South Wales or by the Governor of New South Wales and that the Governor of New South Wales shall not be liable for the not doing of any act which ought to be done in or in respect of or in relation to New South Wales or by the Governor of New Zealand but that each Governor shall be liable only for his own default and not for the default of the other.
+1. In the construction of these presents the following words and expressions shall mean and include (unless such meaning shall be inconsistent with the context) as follows "The Governor of New Zealand" means the Governor for the time being of that Colony and includes also the Government for the time being of that Colony and includes also the Government for the time being of that Colony and includes also the Government for the time being of that Colony "The Governors" mean the Governor of New Zealand and the Governor of New South Wales "The Company" means the said Company of the third part their successors and assigns "The said cable" means the cable hereinafter contracted to be laid and any cable or cables which may be laid in substitution thereof or in addition thereto And whenever it is hereinafter agreed that the Governors shall do any act the meaning is hereby declared to be that the Governor of New Zealand shall be required to do such act so far as such act ought to be done in or in respect of or in relation to New Zealand and the Governor of New South Wales shall be required to do such act so far as such act ought to be done in or in respect of or in relation to New South Wales or by the Governor of New South Wales and that the Governor of New South Wales shall not be liable for the not doing of any act which ought to be done in or in respect of or in relation to New South Wales or by the Governor of New Zealand but that each Governor shall be liable only for his own default and not for the default of the other.

-Governors to authorize sub marine cable to be laid between New Zealand and New South Wales.
+Governors to authorize sulmarine cable to be laid between New Zealand and New South Wales.